 From 2014-17, David served as an inaugural fellow in the W.K.
 Kellogg Foundation’s Community Leadership Network, where he worked with emerging and established leaders in New Orleans and nationally to create conditions that help children and families thrive.
 He was recognized as the Louisiana Hospitality Foundation’s 2017 Archie Casbarian Humanitarian Award recipient for his efforts in the community.

-David currently serves as board member of the NOLA Project, a small, ensemble-based theatre company in New Orleans.
+David currently serves as board president of the NOLA Project, a small, ensemble-based theatre company in New Orleans.
 David holds a Bachelor of Arts with Honors from the College of the Holy Cross in Worcester, MA, and a Master of Arts from Middlebury College in Middlebury, VT.
 In his free time he enjoys travel, theatre, fitness, and supporting efforts to grow and develop a community that works for all.